skyrockets-21/CMU-95791-Data-Mining-Project/index.md

 Question 2 is a follow-up for Question 1：if an individual is classified as recidivist by the best model from Q1, we would like to predict in which year* the recidivism arrest is likely to occur, and what features are associated with the difference in arrest years.

 **Models Used** \
-This question can be answered with multi-class classification models and feature importance.
-Here we will explore four classification models as follows:
+This question was answered with multi-class classification models and feature importance.
+Here we explored four classification models as follows:

 1. K-Nearest Neighbors
 2. Naive Bayes Classifier